raffiot/raffiot.github.io/readme.md

 <br />

 Algorithmic part:<br />
-The jupyter notebook would work in an archive with the following setup<br />
+The jupyter notebook would work in a folder with the following setup<br />
 <br />
 <br />
 |<br />